KP Govt To Purchase Ancestral Houses Of Dalip Kumar And Raj Kapoor - UrduPoint

 KP Govt To Purchase Ancestral Houses Of Dalip Kumar And Raj Kapoor

-The Khyber Pakhtunkhwa Directorate of Archeology said that both houses will be converted into a museums.
+The Khyber Pakhtunkhwa Directorate of Archaeology said that both houses will be converted into museums.

-The Archeology Department has declared the two houses a national heritage sites that was recognized internationally.
+Thee Archaeology Department has declared the two houses as national heritage sites that was recognised internationally.

 The purchase of both the houses is estimated at Rs.
 24 million which includes the cost of land and infrastructure.